alienflip/zku.one-Course/week_3/interRep/README.md

 4. Suggest a viable solution to make InterRep completely decentralized.

 ```
 Inter-rep need to make a decentralised bridge.
 They could do with with middleware relayer nodes who pass messages to eachother and come to consensus on the seen transaction. multi-sigs on each side can verify that the trasaction is made securely.
+ZKP could be used to batch transactions.
 ```